 Biometric Authentication

-Biometric authentication is a type of security that depends on an individual’s unique biological traits to verify that they are who they say they are.
+Biometric authentication is type of security that depends on an individual’s unique biological traits to verify that they are who they say they are.

-Biometric authentication systems compare physical or behavioral characteristics to data in a database that has been verified and authenticated.
+Biometric authentication systems compare physical or behavioral characteristics to data in database that has been verified and authenticated.

 Authentication is validated when both samples of biometric data match.